Applying to a job via email is all about making YOU stand out—but the key is doing it in a succinct way.

 - Key management responsibilities you may have had

 Don’t feel bound to outlining your experience in chronological order.
 Position your time off as a growth experience—describe what you were involved in during that period of time and how you furthered your development professionally and personally.
 Be sure to open the downloads before you send them to make sure the formatting looks correct.

-Find more resources for your job search such as updating your resume or polishing a LinkedIn profile here.
+Find more resources for your job search such as updating your resume, positioning a career gap, or polishing a LinkedIn profile here.
 Consider working with our team to align your resume to the job descriptions you want to pursue.